St. Pierre Cathedral: Present day

 On Whit Saturday, 30 May 2020, after nearly 485 years a Catholic Mass was to be celebrated in the cathedral as a symbol of ecumenical hospitality.
 Because of COVID-19, the Catholic Mass was postponed and was celebrated on Saturday, 5 March 2022.

+On certain nights of the full moon, the cathedral sponsors "The Nocturnes de St-Pierre", an opportunity to access the towers for a panoramic view of the surrounding countryside by moonlight.